probins/map-make/README.md

 * minified versions of `lib/` js sources, created using `terser input -c -m --module -o output` (the `module` option means top-level names can be mangled)
 * the external libs are already compressed, so are simply copied from `lib`
 * the html files aren't compressed, so are also copied from `lib`
+* there are some sample mapDefs in `samples/mapDefs`, with sample HTML files to load them, using the jsDelivr CDN - see 'Usage' above.

 ## Raster sources
 Some source providers require an API code to be given when fetching tiles; these are specified in the appropriate source files, and should be provided at runtime in the map definition.